Pain Management Programme

 Physical reconditioning and balanced movement is very important part of our therapy.

-2. Pain Reduction or Elimination Techniques
+2. Pain Management or Reduction Techniques

 It’s important to learn self-help techniques and to practice them regularly, especially at the beginning of your time with us.